AliceO2Group/analysis-framework/hyperloop.md

 * In _Derived Data_ the tables which are produced by the task are displayed.
 If activated, these are saved to the output if the train is run as a derived data production.

+* In _Test Statistics_ the different metrics following the tests this wagon was part of are displayed in three graphs.
+The first graph plots the _PSS Memory_ corresponding to each test run.
+The second one diplays the _CPU Time_, _Wall time_ and _Throughput_ along the test runs for this wagon.
+Finally, the third graph shows the _Output size_ at each test run.

+* Depending on the datasets this wagon is using, the user is able to choose the _Dataset_ on which the metrics mentioned above are plotted, from the upper-left dropdown.
+In case no tests were run on the chosen dataset, a message will appear stating this.

+* By clicking on the bullets representing the metric value at any of the test runs plotted, the user will open a new tab with the wagon test page.

 <div align="center">
 <img src="images/deriveddata.png" width="70%">
 </div>